pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 ### Encryption of Data At Rest

 All data should be encrypted at rest.
-The Tanzu Application Platform runs on top of the Kubernetes platform and as such, Tanzu Application Platform will verify the default storage class configured on the Kubernetes cluster.
-Customers are required to provide a Persistent Volume Provisioner to the Kubernetes infrastructure that supports encryption if the customers desire to have Encryption of Data at Rest as an outcome.
+The Tanzu Application Platform runs on Kubernetes and verifies the default storage class configured on the Kubernetes cluster.
+If you require Encryption of Data at Rest (DARE), you must provide a Persistent Volume Provisioner that supports encryption to the Kubernetes infrastructure.

 - Persistent Volume claim encryption
 - Data at rest should be encrypted.